wkdang/saphanaonazure/README.md

 GS5 | 448 GB | 2 x P20 | 1 x S20 | 1 x P6 | 1 x S6 | 1 x S30

 ## Deploy the Solution
+The solution must be run from PowerShell on Windows that is logged into Azure.
+It assumes you have logged in and selected the subscription to which you would like to deploy to.
+If this is not the case run `Login-AzureRmAccount` to get logged in.
+Once logged in, the current subscription should be displayed.
+If a different subscription is necessary, run `Get-AzureRmSubscription` to list the subscriptions and then `Select-AzureRmSubscription -SubscriptionName "YOURSUBNAME"` to select the subscription where the solution is to be deployed.

 The ARM template should be deployed using the `Deploy-AzureResourceGroup.ps1` file.
 Execute the below example replacing `YOURNAME` with your Resource Group Name and `YOURVMNAME` with your VM name.
 The solution can be deployed in any location with the available sku. **We will be adding additional SKUs that will drive the available deployment locations.** For more information on Sku availability can be found on the [Azure website](https://azure.microsoft.com/en-us/pricing/details/cloud-services/).

 ```powershell